Pairing tendencies in the doped Kitaev-Heisenberg model: Results

 Figure \ref{fig:binding:alpha}(b) shows the binding energy for $J=1-\alpha\geq 0$ and $K=2\alpha\geq 0$ with $0\leq \alpha \leq 1$.
 In this range, only two phases are present: the Kitaev spin liquid and the N\'eel AFM phase.
 We find negative binding energy only in the latter, with binding optimized at the Heisenberg point and $|\Delta E|$ slowly decreasing as the Kitaev point is approached.
 Whereas the system-size dependence is notable in the spin liquid phase, the results in the AFM phase for clusters of sizes $N=48$ and $N=72$ are almost the same, indicating a more rapid convergence in cylinder length.

 Figure \ref{fig:binding:alpha}(c) shows the behavior for $J=1-\alpha\geq 0$ and $K=-2\alpha\leq 0$ with $0\leq \alpha \leq 1$, including the AFM phase, the stripy phase, and the FM Kitaev point with the KSL$^2$ spin liquid phase.
 As expected, the binding energy is negative in the N\'eel phase for $\alpha \leq 0.4$.
 The binding energy approaches zero in the stripy phase, signaling the absence of two-hole bound pairs.
+(We note an anomaly at $\alpha=0.6$ where the binding energy for $N=72$ is larger than that for $N=48$.
+This is caused by a numerical convergence issue, but does not affect the physical conclusion.)
 The binding energy in the spin liquid phase remains positive for the largest system size, and at fixed system size it is larger than at the AFM Kitaev point.
 Together, these results imply that at this fixed value of hopping ($t=1$), the N\'eel phase stands out as having robust pairing tendencies, while no evidence of pairing is found in the other phases.